 - are an orphan and haven’t been legally adopted, or

-- are in state care, or left because of your age
+- are in state care, or you left because of your age

 Full time work

 You may be independent if you support yourself through full time paid work for at least 18 months within any 2 year period.
-You don’t need to work for 18 consecutive months, or in the same job.
-Full time work is 30 hours per week on average throughout the 18 months.
+You don’t need to work for 18 months in a row, or in the same job.
+Full time work is an average of 30 hours a week.

-If you don’t consistently work 30 hours per week, you can average your hours of work over a maximum of 13 week periods.
+If you don’t consistently work 30 hours a week, you can average your work hours over a period of up to 13 weeks.

 Paid work includes: